Heath Miller: 2007 season

 He was named the starting tight end by Mike Tomlin after beating out Jerame Tuman, Matt Spaeth, and Jonathan Dekker.

-Miller started the season opener against the Cleveland Browns and caught four passes for 35 receiving yards and a touchdown, as the Steelers routed the Browns 34-7.
-On October 21, 2007, he made a season-high five receptions for 50-yards and two touchdowns in a 31-28 loss to the Denver Broncos.
-In a Week 10 matchup against the Cleveland Browns, Miller caught five passes for a season-high 71 receiving yards and a touchdown in a 31-28 victory.
+Miller started the season opener against the Cleveland Browns and caught four passes for 35 receiving yards and a touchdown, as the Steelers routed the Browns 34–7.
+On October 21, 2007, he made a season-high five receptions for 50-yards and two touchdowns in a 31–28 loss to the Denver Broncos.
+In a Week 10 matchup against the Cleveland Browns, Miller caught five passes for a season-high 71 receiving yards and a touchdown in a 31–28 victory.
 In 2007, Miller set new career highs for touchdowns (7), receptions (47), and receiving yards (566) and played in all 16 games.

-The Pittsburgh Steelers finished first in the AFC North with a 10-6 record in their first year under Mike Tomlin.
-On January 5, 2008, the Pittsburgh Steelers faced the Jacksonville Jaguars in the AFC Wildcard game and Miller caught eight passes for 85-yards and scored on a 14-yard touchdown reception in a 31-29 loss.
+The Pittsburgh Steelers finished first in the AFC North with a 10–6 record in their first year under Mike Tomlin.
+On January 5, 2008, the Pittsburgh Steelers faced the Jacksonville Jaguars in the AFC Wildcard game and Miller caught eight passes for 85-yards and scored on a 14-yard touchdown reception in a 31–29 loss.

-2008: Super Bowl season
+2008: Second Super Bowl season

 Miller began the season making three receptions for 26 yards in the Pittsburgh Steelers' 38–17 season-opening victory over the Houston Texans.
 On October 5, 2008, he made five receptions for 45 receiving yards and caught his first touchdown of the season on a one-yard pass from Ben Roethlisberger, in a 26–22 win over the Jacksonville Jaguars.
 On November 3, 2008, Miller suffered an ankle injury as the Steelers routed the Washington Redskins, 23–6.
 He missed the next two games due to the injury.
 During a Week 16 matchup against the Tennessee Titans, Miller caught a season-high eight passes for 86 receiving yards in a 31–14 loss.
 He finished the 2008 season with a total of 48 receptions for 514 receiving yards and was limited to three touchdowns in 14 games and 14 starts.

 The Pittsburgh Steelers finished first in the AFC North with a 12–4 record.
 On January 11, 2009, the Steelers played the San Diego Chargers in an AFC Divisional round matchup and Miller finished the 35–24 victory with three receptions for 37 yards and scored on an 8-yard touchdown reception.
 In the AFC Championship Game against the Baltimore Ravens, he caught three passes for 62 receiving yards in a 28–14 victory.
-On February 1, 2009, the Pittsburgh Steelers appeared in Super Bowl XLIII against the Arizona Cardinals, Miller had five receptions for 57-yards in a 27-23 last second victory and earned his second career Super Bowl ring.
+On February 1, 2009, the Pittsburgh Steelers appeared in Super Bowl XLIII against the Arizona Cardinals, Miller had five receptions for 57-yards in a 27–23 last second victory and earned his second career Super Bowl ring.